fmbot-discord/docs/docs/importing.md

 #### Notes
 - Apple provides their history data without artist names.
 We try to find these as best as possible based on the album and track name.
+- If Apple sent their data in multiple parts, only one of them has the data we need.
+You can ignore the other parts.

 ---